 Rose Drive Tree Planting Volunteers dig holes for new trees on Rose Drive.

 Rose Drive Tree Planting Two new trees are planted on Rose Drive.

 Rose Drive Tree Planting City Arborist Marcos Jaime and Mayor-Elect Steve Young, dig a hole for a new tree on Rose Drive.

 Rose Drive Tree Planting The Benicia High School Key Club helps plant trees on Rose Drive.

 Rose Drive Tree Planting 19 volunteers helped grow our community’s urban forest on Rose Drive.

-Volunteers from Travis Air Force Base move equipment down Rose Drive for tree planting.
+Volunteers from Travis Air Force Base move equipment down the Rose Drive trail for tree planting.